camiearth/CS50-Personal-Course-Projects/README.md

 # CS50-Personal-Course-Projects

 Welcome to my Personal CS50 Course Projects Repository!
-In this repository, you will find a collection of projects that I completed as part of my online course.
+In this repository, you will find a collection of projects that I completed as part of the course: Harvard University: CS50's Introduction to Computer Science.
 Each project focuses on a different aspect of programming and was implemented using various programming languages.
 As part of this course, I undertook several challenging projects to gain hands-on experience with different programming languages and concepts.
 This repository serves as a portfolio of my work and showcases my growth as a programmer throughout the course.

 ## Languages Used
 Python